 We have previously expanded our operations to pursue existing and potential market opportunities, and we are continuing to expand our international operations.
-For example, we opened a new sales office in Japan in 2012 to service local customers, and we expanded our service offerings through the acquisitions of Videotel and Headland Media Limited (now known as the KVH Media Group) in 2014 and 2013, respectively.
+For example, we expanded our service offerings through the acquisitions of Videotel and Headland Media Limited (now known as the KVH Media Group) in 2014 and 2013, respectively.
 This growth has placed a strain on our personnel, management, financial and other resources and has increased our operating expenses.
 If any portion of our business grows more rapidly than we anticipate and we fail to manage that growth properly, we may incur unnecessary expenses, and the efficiency of our operations may decline.
 If we are unable to adjust our operating expenses on a timely basis in response to changes in revenue cycles, our results of operations may be harmed.
 To manage changes in our rate of growth effectively, we must, among other things:

-- match our manufacturing facilities and capacity to demand for our products and services in a timely manner; - secure appropriate satellite capacity to match changes in demand for airtime services in a timely manner; - successfully attract, train, motivate and manage appropriate numbers of employees for manufacturing, sales and customer support activities; - effectively manage our inventory and working capital; - maintain the efficiencies within our operating, administrative, financial and accounting systems; and - ensure that our procedures and internal controls are revised and updated to remain appropriate for the size and scale of our business operations.
+- match our manufacturing facilities and capacity to demand for our products and services in a timely manner; - secure appropriate satellite capacity to match changes in demand for airtime services in a timely manner; - successfully attract, train, motivate and manage appropriate numbers of employees for manufacturing, sales, marketing and customer support activities; - effectively manage our inventory and working capital; - · maintain the efficiencies within our operating, administrative, financial and accounting systems; and - ensure that our procedures and internal controls are revised and updated to remain appropriate for the size and scale of our business operations.